 Even if art isn’t your thing, just take some time to nurture your imagination and get away from the constant noise and notifications of your devices.
 Unwind with a good book, take up gardening, try a coloring book or do a crossword puzzle.
 Get your creativity flowing by stimulating your mind and imagination and decrease your stress levels.

 Ever feel like there aren’t enough hours in the day?
 Or maybe you sometimes feel like you spent way too much time completing certain tasks at work.
-This may sound counter-intuitive, but evidence suggests that employees who make space for their hobbies are in fact better at workplace time management.
+This may sound counter-intuitive, but evidence suggest that employees who make space for their hobbies are in fact better at workplace time management.

 When we fill our leisure time with engaging activities (no, a Netflix binge doesn’t count), we allow our minds to recoup.
 We are more efficient when we’re on the job because we spend our free time stimulating our minds, not numbing them.

 Additionally, people who fill their leisure time with stimulating activities have a better sense of how long tasks take to finish.
 Thus, they are more effective at prioritizing and generally can have a quicker turnaround time than those who don’t engage their interests.

 We all know that physical exercise is essential to our health, but did you know that exercising on a regular basis makes us sharper mentally too?
 Research shows that people who maintain regular physical activity have more brain cells than those who don’t and have a higher productive capacity.
 While literally expanding your brain via exercise may take a long time, physical activity has a near instant positive impact on your energy and motivation levels, which can help you at the office when that midday fatigue begins to creep in.

 If the gym’s not for you, you’re not alone!
 Find an activity that stimulates you both physically and mentally.
 Consider a hobby like cycling, rock climbing or even just walking your dog for 45 minutes each day.